yehia67/documentation/hub/0.1/how-to-guides/install-hub.md

 	stdout_logfile=/home/dave/hub/info.log
 	```

-**Note:** Change the value of the `user` parameter, and make sure that the paths in the `command`, `directory`, `stderr_logfile`, and `stdout_logfile` parameters are correct.

 8. Save the hub.conf file and reload supervisor

 	```bash
 	sudo supervisorctl reload
 	```

 	Hub should now be running in the background and should automatically start again after a server reboot or a crash.

 9. Check the supervisor status